Funeral and Cremation Paperwork You Will Need

 A Release Form legally gives the funeral home permission to pick up the deceased from the Medical Examiner’s Office and transport the body to the crematory.

-Overall Cremation Paperwork Process
+Overall Cremation and Funeral Paperwork Process

 Many people find the paperwork process overwhelming, especially they are in their grieving time.